sabat-12067/sabat-langchain-nextjs-template/README.md

 ## Thank You!

 Thanks for reading!
-If you have any questions or comments, reach out to us on [greatdev12067@gmail.com].
+If you have any questions or comments, reach out to us with [greatdev12067@gmail.com].